$75 dollars gives a local student a minimum of 5 hours of financial literacy, entrepreneurship and career awareness education.

 Junior Achievement of New York

 The mission of JA New York is to inspire and prepare young people in grades K-12 to succeed in the global economy.
 Our innovative, activity-based educational programs focus on three key content areas--financial literacy, work readiness, and entrepreneurship.
-A dedicated network of corporate and community volunteers teach JA curricula in in-school, after school and workplace settings.
-All our programs are offered free of charge.
+A dedicated network of individuals from local businesses and the community volunteer to teach JA curricula in in-school, after school and workplace settings.

 JA New York's overarching goals are to: